Red Baron Fight FAQs

 No. Your pilot will fly with all the standard characteristics for his skill level.
 If he is an ace, he may fully utilize all ace advantages.

-No, but this is not a tournament; it is a special event commemorating the death of Manfred von Richthofen.
-Red Baron Fight has a very high pilot mortality rate.
-On the other hand, it has been a proving ground for some of the best new pilots in the game and the defining moment for some of Dawn Patrol's greatest aces.
-Surviving a Red Baron Fight is an achievement in itself.
+No. RBF is not a tournament; it is a special event commemorating the death of Manfred von Richthofen.
+It has become a proving ground for some of the best new pilots in the game and the defining moment for some of Dawn Patrol's greatest aces.

 Why are the British sometimes outnumbered in RBF?